-Category 1: Sub-Category 1:

-10 Other Mental Health and Behavioral Services 10040 behavior support

-Category 2: Sub-Category 2:

-11 Other Health and Therapeutic Services 11100 speech, hearing, and language therapy

-Category 3: Sub-Category 3:

-11 Other Health and Therapeutic Services 11090 physical therapy
+10 Other Mental Health and Behavioral Services 10040 behavior support Category 2: Sub-Category 2: 11 Other Health and Therapeutic Services 11100 speech, hearing, and language therapy Category 3: Sub-Category 3: 11 Other Health and Therapeutic Services 11090 physical therapy

-Service Definition (Scope): -

-Category 4: Sub-Category 4:

-11 Other Health and Therapeutic Services 11080 occupational therapy

-Specialized Consultation Services provide expertise, training and technical assistance in a specialty area (psychology, behavior intervention, speech therapy, therapeutic recreation, augmentative communication, assistive technology equipment, occupational therapy, physical therapy, nutrition, and other licensed professionals who possess experience with individuals with Intellectual / Developmental Disabilities) to assist family members, support staff and other natural supports in assisting individuals with developmental disabilities.
-Under this model, family members and other paid/unpaid caregivers are trained by a certified, licensed, and/or registered professional, or qualified assistive technology professional to carry out therapeutic interventions, consistent with the Individual Support Plan.

-Activities covered are:

-- Observing the individual to determine needs; - Assessing any current interventions for effectiveness;

-• Developing a written intervention plan, which may include recommendations for assistive technology/equipment, home modifications, and vehicle adaptations or therapeutic exercises / interventions / strategies.
-Intervention plan will clearly delineate the interventions, activities and expected outcomes to be carried out by family members, direct support professionals and natural supports;

-• Developing a written intervention plan, which may include preventative strategies, behavioral interventions and strategies.
-Intervention plan will clearly delineate the interventions, activities and expected outcomes to be carried out by family members, direct support professionals and natural supports;

-• Training and technical assistance of relevant persons to implement the specific interventions/support techniques delineated in the intervention plan;

-• Observe, record data and monitor implementation of therapeutic interventions/support strategies;

-• Reviewing documentation and evaluating the activities conducted by relevant persons as delineated in the intervention plan;

-- Revision of the intervention plan as needed to assure progress toward achievement of outcomes - Participating in team meetings; and/or

-• Tele-consultation through use of two-way, real time-interactive audio and video to provide behavioral and psychological care when distance separates the care from the individual.

-This service may be used for evaluations for adults when the State Plan limits have been exceeded.

-Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-Specialized Consultative Services may not duplicate services provided through Natural Supports Education and Crisis Supports.
-Specialized Consultative Service does not cover Applied Behavioral Analysis.
-Specialized Consultative Services does not cover one-on-one therapy.

-Beneficiaries under the age of 21 will Specialized Consultative Services though EPSDT.
+Category 4: Sub-Category 4: 11 Other Health and Therapeutic Services \checkmark 11080 occupational therapy \sim Service Definition (Scope): Specialized Consultation Services provide expertise, training intervention, speech therapy, therapeutic recreation, augment occupational therapy, physical therapy, nutrition, and other li- with Intellectual / Developmental Disabilities) to assist famil- individuals with developmental disabilities.
+Under this model a certified, licensed, and/or registered professional, or qualified interventions, consistent with the Individual Support Plan. ative cens y me l, fai e communication, assistive technology equipment, ed professionals who possess experience with indiv embers, support staff and other natural supports in a nily members and other paid/unpaid caregivers are viduals assisting trained by Activities covered are: Observing the individual to determine needs; Assessing any current interventions for effectiveness; Developing a written intervention plan, which may include modifications, and vehicle adaptations or therapeutic exercise delineate the interventions, activities and expected outcomes and natural supports; Developing a written intervention plan, which may include strategies.
+Intervention plan will clearly delineate the interve family members, direct support professionals and natural sup.
+Training and technical assistance of relevant persons to imp the intervention plan; Observe, record data and monitor implementation of therape.
+Reviewing documentation and evaluating the activities conce.
+Revision of the intervention plan as needed to assure progre Participating in team meetings; and/or es / i to be prevention porta- leme eutic ducto ess to nterventions / strategies.
+Intervention plan will cle e carried out by family members, direct support pro- entative strategies, behavioral interventions and ns, activities and expected outcomes to be carried of s; ent the specific interventions/support techniques de interventions/support strategies; ed by relevant persons as delineated in the intervent oward achievement of outcomes early ofessionals out by clineated in tion plan; when distance separates the care from the individual.
+This service may be used for evaluations for adults when the Specify applicable (if any) limits on the amount, frequency Specialized Consultative Services may not duplicate services Supports.
+Stat y, oi e Plan limits have been exceeded. - Service Delivery Method (check each that applies):

+□ Participant-directed as specified in Appendix E